 Mike also devotes a substantial portion of his practice to counseling clients on compliance with the TCPA, FCRA, TILA, FCBA, and other federal and state statutes.
 He has managed a number of sophisticated synthetic identity fraud investigations for clients.

 Mike is a past member of the firm’s Executive Committee and has previously chaired the firm’s Recruiting Committee and Attorney Mentoring Committee.
-He is a member of the Meritas Board of Directors, Meritas U.S. Leadership Committee, and Member Engagement Committee.
+He is the Chair of the Meritas U.S. Leadership Committee and former Member of the Meritas Board of Directors and Member Engagement Committee.
 Mike received his B.A., magna cum laude, from Wake Forest University.
 He received his J.D. from Emory University.
-Prior to joining the firm in 2003, Mike practiced in Atlanta, Georgia.
+Prior to joining the firm in 2003, Mike practiced in Atlanta.

 - Listed among Business North Carolina Magazine Legal Elite: Litigation (2013-2017, 2020)